BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 The EV training center can be accessed by talking to the woman on the right of the counter, but none of its training rooms are open right now.

-The guy running in place on the left will offer to give you cinematic bars during important cutscenes if you want.
 Talk to the girl behind the counter to buy some basic products.

 !shop("Gearen Lab", ["Poke Ball", "Potion", "Repel", "Antidote"])